4.4.6 Visual and Performing Arts

 Visual and Performing Arts Link to this section

 1. Equity and Excellence.
+Link to this section

 SFUSD will ensure equity in arts and creativity programming and student outcomes.
 The district views “equity” and “excellence” as inherently interdependent and mutually reinforcing, and therefore will focus especially on students who typically are deprived of arts and creativity education, including students of historically disadvantaged racial groups, English learners, and students with special needs.
 To do this, the district will work to provide equitable arts access and participation, raise the quality of arts and creativity programming, center programming around students’ interests and cultures, and better leverage San Francisco’s myriad of arts resources.

 2. Clarity and Coherence.
+Link to this section

-SFUSD will align arts and creativity programming across school/department staff, community partners and working artists.
+SFUSD will align arts and creativity programming across school/department staff, community partners, and working artists.
 The Arts Department will strengthen both centrally-administered arts programs and its support to schools around their arts programs.
 Key strategies include the development of sequential, standards-based curricula via unpacking the CA Standards for the Arts; need-based resource assessments and allocation of diverse staffing; and the use of data to inform Arts programming.
 Additionally, the SFUSD Central Office will galvanize the San Francisco community around arts and creativity, growing more meaningful partnerships with community-based organizations, city agencies, philanthropy, and families to together provide students with meaningful arts experiences.

 3. Data and Accountability.
+Link to this section

 SFUSD will increase accountability through the use of data to foster a culture of continuous improvement in the arts.
-The Central Office annually collects and analyzes data on arts access, participation, quality, and outcomes, using equity as a lens through which to understand progress at the district, school, program, and student level.
+The Central Office annually collects and analyzes data on arts access, participation, quality, and outcomes, using equity as a lens through which to understand progress at the district, school, program, and student levels.
 The district will also annually report on its findings—ensuring that educators, families, and community partners have ready access to information on the arts—and incorporate the arts into district and school planning—ensuring that the arts are a part of the district and schools’ core goals and initiatives.
 On this foundation, SFUSD will build towards ongoing data-informed program improvements that ensure each and every student a robust arts education.
-Data measures will be reviewed by multiple advisory and decision-making bodies that include students, teachers, families, community members and partners.
+Data measures will be reviewed by multiple advisory and decision-making bodies that include students, teachers, families, community members, and partners.

 California Arts Standards